 Retraining to Avoid the Unfairness Pit

 Teach your children that you don’t even try to treat them the same.
 If a brother sees his sister receiving a reward, and he wants one too, then you might say, “Your sister is working on something in her life and the reward is for her progress and effort.
-If you want to work on a character quality in your life, let me know and I’ll think of a reward for you too.”
+If you want to work on a character quality in your life, let me know and I’ll think of a project for you too.”

 After all, God doesn’t treat us all the same.
-That truth is taught in the story of the talents.
+This truth is taught in the story of the talents.
 One man received five, another two, and another one.
 There’s no room for comparison.
 That’s God’s choice and he knows us better than we know ourselves.
 So, he gives us exactly what we need.
 The same is true with spiritual gifts.
 He gives each person a different one.
 He loves us and because of that he treats us uniquely.

-John 21:15-23 contains a fascinating story about the disciples that has application to sibling conflict. see Sibling Conflict: Your child’s first class in relationship school and you are the teacher.
+John 21:15-23 contains a fascinating story about the disciples that has application to sibling conflict.
+(See Sibling Conflict: Your child’s first class in relationship school and you are the teacher.)
 Jesus is telling Peter how Peter is going to die.
 Peter turns and looks at another disciple and says, “What about him?”
 Jesus answers, “What is that to you?
 You follow me.”
 In essence Jesus was saying, “I treat each person uniquely.
 You worry about yourself.”
 What a great lesson to apply to our families.
 Treat children uniquely and special instead of trying to treat them all equally or the same.

 But Everyone’s Doing it

-Another version of this same thinking error happens when a child makes the statement, “Everyone’s doing it,” to manipulate you to give in to a request.
+Another version of this same thinking error happens when a child makes the statement, “Everybody’s doing it,” to manipulate you to give in to a request.
 This is actually saying, “If all my friends are able to do something, it would be unfair for me not to be able to do it.”
 Kids need to learn that other families live differently than your family does.
 Here are some thoughts you can share with your child in these moments.

 Secondly, not everyone else is doing it.
 There are many families that set guidelines similar to or even stricter than yours.
 Children have a tendency to find more permissive families to compare themselves to so they can ask for more.